 “It takes a whole village to raise a child”

 This well known African saying reflects the philosophy of the teachers at Huntingdale.
 We encourage and facilitate a wide range of community performance and artistic events to provide an added dimension to the learning experience provided at Huntingdale.
-Each Semester, the students will be provided with one excursion and one in-school visit related to the key learning concept at their year level.
-In recent years our Senior students have travelled to the city by train to visit Parliament House and the Museum, the Middle students have visited CERES environmental centre to discover more about the lifestyle of traditional indigenous communities and our Junior students have visited Myuna Farm.
-In addition to these scheduled opportunities for expanding the children’s view of the world we also invited parents and local community members to enhance our Inquiry Program when they have a particular talent linked to the Term’s unit of work.
+Each semester, the students will be provided with excursions or in-school visits related to the key learning concept at their year level.
+In addition to these scheduled opportunities for expanding the children’s view of the world we also invite parents and local community members to enhance our Inquiry Program when they have a particular talent linked to the Term’s unit of work.

-The success of the program is grounded in research into best practice in language immersion:
+The success of our Bilingual education is grounded in research into best practice in language immersion:

-- Immersion programs are the most natural way for young children to learn a second language
+- Immersion is the most natural way for young children to learn a second language

-- Students are only spoken to in Japanese.
+- In the Japanese classroom students are only spoken to in Japanese.
 They can ask questions in English but the response will always be in Japanese

 - The Japanese speaking classroom teachers must have a native level of fluency and cross cultural understanding

-- The two classroom teachers (English and Japanese speaking teachers) plan together supported by the Leading Teacher responsible for curriculum design, to ensure content taught in one language is not repeated in the second language
+- The two classroom teachers (English and Japanese speaking teachers) plan together so learning is supported in both languages

 - Both languages (English and Japanese) and both cultures (Australian and Japanese) are valued and reflected in school performances and community events